-However, as our perspectives broaden and we meet more people from various backgrounds, we become aware of the privileges and luxuries that may have escaped our notice during childhood.
+However, as our perspectives broaden and we meet more people from various backgrounds, we become aware of the privileges and luxuries we might have overlooked during childhood.
 At some point, you may have finally realized that your life looks quite different from others who have more money than you.

-Thankfully, growing up “poor” doesn’t necessarily mean one had a bad childhood.
-It simply means they experienced the world differently.
+Thankfully, growing up “poor” doesn’t necessarily mean you had a bad childhood.
+It simply means you experienced the world differently.
 Someone asked online, “What’s something a poor kid would understand but would utterly confuse a rich kid?”
+Here are a few answers.

 1. Not Being in a School with Trips And Vacations